gallingern/cat-counter-detection/README.md

 This project provides a simple cat detection system that:
 - Captures video from the Raspberry Pi Camera Module
-- Detects cats using an INT8 TFLite object detection model
+- Detects cats using an INT8 TFLite object detection model (replaces OpenCV Haar cascades)
+- Uses OpenCV for image processing and camera capture
 - Displays the live feed with detection results via a web interface

 ## Requirements